thenewmona/FCC-techdoc/Readme.md

-##FreeCodeCamp Responsive Web Design Projects
+## FreeCodeCamp Responsive Web Design Projects

 An example of a technical documentation page, build for freeCodeCamp's "Responsive Web Design Certification".

-The page was built to meet the following user stories -

 **User Story #1**: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).